 Source: agn, Industria y Comercio, vol. 10, exp.
 5, f.
-105.
+105

 The Major Survey Expedition of Miguel del Corral and Joaquín de Aranda to Leeward of Veracruz

 The Relación that Miguel del Corral wrote during his expedition, between October 1776 and July 1777, is divided into five parts.
 The first is a geographical description of the ground surveyed alongside the navy head pilot Joaquín de Aranda, and it includes a map (see Figure 11); in the second, de Corral described the hills on which he found wood suitable for naval construction and their condition; in the third, he examines the possibility of building a shipyard in the bar of Coatzacoalcos or the village of Tlacotalpan; in the fourth del Corral mentions the fortifications in the mouths of the Alvarado and Coatzacoalcos rivers; and the fifth addresses the militias that he found in some of the villages during his survey.
 For this book, the second section in particular, with a detailed account of the species of wood suitable for naval construction available between Tlacotalpan and Coatzacoalcos, has been of great use.